ryukikiyomizu/ryukikiyomizu/README.md

 ## current side quest

-I'm building a **TECHMANIA 2 theme for TECHMANIA**.
+I'm building multiple projects atm and releasing more projects.
 It should be out soon™, assuming I don't wander into three more side projects first.

 Listening habits: mostly Vocaloid.
 I also upload music stuff on and create random rhythm charts